PuneethRam/Fake-Profile-Detection/README.md

 Fake-Profile-Detection using Random Forest Algorithm.
-The dataset users.csv contains legit profiles and the dataset fusers contains fake profiles.
+The dataset users.csv contains real legit profiles and the dataset fusers contains fake profiles.
 The datasets are concatenated and trained and tested with random forest algorithm.